 It will also help you to be aware of the context surrounding another's words.
 His context includes the location and conditions from where he is speaking (airport, bedroom, car, with company, etc.) as well as what has gone on or is going on in his life (he started a new relationship, is moving or switching jobs, or has an ill mother).

 Context and emotion greatly impact what's actually being shared and why.
 If you get people's context and motivation, they'll feel moved by the way you pay attention.
-3 Steps To Connect To His Heart
+3 Steps To Tell Him How You Feel And Connect To His Heart

 Ask Powerful Questions